Costa Rica: Gandoca, Limon, San Jose

 Check our Website for dates

 American, Australian, Canadian, European and Kiwi Participants.
-This Program is also open to Families, Couples and Individuals.
+This Program is also open to Families and Couples.

 - Pre-departure Orientation Guide.
 Includes detailed travel, safety and cultural information and many tips that will make your trip planning easier.